Corporate Climate Stewardship Guidelines

 With national commitments falling short of ambition of the Paris Agreement to keep temperature rises ‘well below 2 degrees’, bolder climate action is needed from non-state actors, with a growing focus on the private sector.
 At the same time, business has an opportunity to reduce risk and meet growing expectations from investors, consumers and civil society by taking strong climate action.

-Gold Standard is pleased to publish the “Corporate Climate Stewardship: Guidelines for best practice climate action” to help companies set ambitious strategies in the era of the Paris Agreement.
+Gold Standard has published “Corporate Climate Stewardship: Guidelines for best practice climate action” with CDP and WWF to help companies set ambitious strategies in the era of the Paris Agreement.
 Four key pillars to climate stewardship are highlighted:

 - MEASURE + DISCLOSE climate impact and risks